 Silhouettes are a great way to add interest to a photo.
 They add a dramatic or dreamy feel to a scene.
-Done right, silhouette photos can be eye-catching and memorable.
+Done right, silhouette photography can be eye-catching and memorable.
 And while really great silhouette photography often requires a good setting, preparation, and a bit of luck, achieving it isn’t as hard as you might think.

 All you need to do is follow some basic guidelines.